 My homemade version lasts about 2 months, if I store it in a glass jar with an air-tight container.

+This pumpkin pie spice is vegan friendly, so, use it in all your vegan desserts.
 I wrote up a nifty guide to what is vegan and what is not vegan.

 - Ginger powder